ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku.md

 title: Build A Node.js App From Scratch And Deploy It To Heroku
 ---

-If you've ever though about building a web app or learning to code, this tutorial is the perfect place to get started.
+If you've ever thought about building a web app or learning to code, this tutorial is the perfect place to get started.
 This tutorial takes a different approach than most and assumes you have no programming experience.

 I find that most tutorials don't do a very good job of explaining concepts and instead have you copying code.
 This isn't very useful for beginners because you aren't actually learning anything.